-Does your heart beat a little faster whenever you drive through an intersection?
+Does your heartbeat a little faster whenever you drive through an intersection?
 That’s a natural reaction after being in a broadside collision (also known as a T-bone collision) with another driver.
-T-bone accidents often leave victims with serious injuries and property damage, but by understanding where they take place, you can minimize your risk of being involved in one.
+T-bone accidents often leave victims with serious injuries and property damage.
+By understanding where they take place, you can minimize your risk of being involved in one.

 - The number of lanes at an intersection

 - The effect of traffic control measures on the flow of traffic